ShenMian/clementine/README.md

 --------
 - Multi-platform: Linux, macOS, Windows.
 - Lightweight.
-- Has a built-in CPU profiler.
+- Has a built-in CPU sampling profiler.
 - Using entity-component-system(ECS).

 Compiling ⛓